 Pancetta plays a stand-out role too.
 Not only does it give the soup a nice ribbon of soft umami flavor, it also provides pops of flavor and texture throughout.
 The tiny pieces of uncured bacon burst between your teeth, sending extra reserves of savory goodness into the mix.

-All right, so let's review.
-Now that you've created this recipe, you know how to:
+All right, so let’s review.
+If you’ve created this recipe, you now know how to:

 - Roast squash